open-contracting/standard/docs/guidance/map/amendments.md

 #### Tender amendment release

-The buyer increases the estimated value of the tender.
-This change is a formal amendment to the tender so the publisher uses the 'tenderAmendment' tag and populates the `tender.amendments` field.
+The buyer increases the estimated value of the opportunity.
+This change is a formal amendment so the publisher uses the 'tenderAmendment' tag and populates the `tender.amendments` field.

 Note that `tender.amendments` does not include the changed values.
 Rather, the `tender.value.amount` field itself is updated.